pfrazee/hyper-sfw/README.md

 - [ ] Various
   - [ ] Track currently-used (and no-longer-used) blobs and delete them from the blobstore
   - [ ] Uncache old index core entries when no longer needed
-  - [ ] Blobs are currently given random IDs rather than hash IDs.
-Would the hashing time be worth the additional dedup?
   - [ ] Determine whether the perf & reliability of copying blobs to the index is preferable to the reduced storage cost of leaving them in the input cores
   - [ ] Determine how operations on large filesets perform, e.g. renaming a folder with lots of files in it, and consider whether we should change the filetree to optimize these ops
   - [ ] Look into an "external blobs" mode which would allow blobs to be uncached after syncing them to a local FS location